A Deep Dive into Technical Writing Platforms for Documentation Teams

 How does content reuse actually work?

 Write a section once, tag it for reuse, then include it in multiple publications.
-When you update the source, it updates everywhere automatically.
+When you update the source, the update is applied automatically everywhere.
 No more copy-paste maintenance nightmares.

 Do these platforms work with the tools we already use?